 Whenever a body, floating in a Liquid, is given a small angular Displacement, it starts Oscillating at some point.

-This point, about which Body starts Oscillating, is known as “Metacenter”.
+This point, about which the Body starts Oscillating, is known as the “Metacenter”.

-Hence more the Meta Centric Height of Floating Body, more it will be stable.
+Hence more the Meta Centric Height of the Floating Body, the more it will be stable.

 Besides this information, you are suggested to read something more from below engineering books